MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/Teams conversational AI/teams-conversation-ai-overview.md

 ## Why build apps with Teams AI library?

 Teams AI library makes Teams apps conversational, not driven by rigid command structures.
 The library is designed to seamlessly integrate with the Teams Bot Framework SDK.
-Building apps for Teams is drastically simpler, with rich natural language features that bring any app experience into the conversation.
+Building apps for Teams is simpler, with rich natural language features that bring any app experience into the conversation.

 Here are some key benefits of the Teams AI library:

 * ​Strong proof of value with Teams app components​.
-You can instantiate your bot activity handler and invoke any Teams capabilities by just invoking the function.
+Instantiate your bot activity handler and invoke any Teams capabilities by just invoking the function.

 * ​Easy to use powerful conversational language models versus building your model​.